 Because of their understanding and interest in political systems, students who earn degrees in political science often enter such career fields as government service, law, journalism, politics, public policy analysis, and education.

-Knowledge about politics often extends into other spheres, as graduates also pursue careers in medicine, business and finance, or the clergy.
+Knowledge about politics often extends into other spheres, as graduates also pursue careers in medicine, business, and finance.